Stalling & Technical Violations: NFHS Wrestling Rules 2025-26

 | Flagrant misconduct | Severe; can lead to disqualification |

-Locking hands clarification: On the mat, the top wrestler may lock hands briefly when executing a move — the violation occurs when they lock hands and hold without attempting to score.
-Locking hands while executing a turn or near-fall sequence is legal.
+Locking hands clarification: On the mat, the top wrestler may lock hands briefly when executing a move.
+Rule 7-3-3 now uses extremity language, so clasping around a leg can be part of the violation when the rule applies.
+Locking hands while actively executing a legal turn or near-fall sequence is treated differently from locking and holding without an attempt to score.

 Stalling: The Subjective Warning Sequence